taoliu12/gameideas-rails-jquery/README.md

 # Plot Writer

-This is a sinatra application that helps authors create story plot outlines using preset forms.
+This is a rails application that helps authors create story plot outlines using preset forms.
 The forms follow the guideline of a basic plot blueprint, including character, setting, conflict, and resolution.
 Users create accounts and can save their plots.

 ## Installation